MainShayne233/executor/README.md

 This is a [Maru] based REST API app that you can run and send requests to to execute raw code.

+## Warning: This app executes code dangerously, use with caution
+The ideal case for this app is to have it deployed in a Docker container where it can do little to no harm.

 Cuttently supported languaged:
 - ruby